SUSE-Cloud/automation/scripts/jenkins/ardana/ansible/roles/heat-generator/README.md

     no conflicts between DHCP allocated addresses and the addresses that Ardana allocates for cloud nodes and virtual IPs

+* the Ardana "external API" network:
+  * identification: the input model network that has a network group associated with a public load-balancer
+  * the openstack subnet must be connected to the external router to provide external access

 * neutron external "bridge" networks:

   * identification: networks tagged with `neutron.l3_agent.external_network_bridge`